Missouri, MO

 Missouri Transitional Child Care #

-When your income goes above the limit for the Child Care Subsidy Program, the state may still pay a portion of your child care costs through Transitional Child Care.
+When your income goes above the limit for the Child Care Assistance Program, Missouri may still pay a portion of your child care costs through Transitional Child Care.

-Effective through December 31, 2021, parents who work, attend school, or train for work with an income from 138 to 215 percent of the federal poverty level (FPL) may now qualify for Transitional Child Care.
+Parents who work, attend school, or train for work with an income from 151 to 242 percent of the federal poverty level may qualify for Transitional Child Care.

-If eligible, you will receive a letter from the Family Support Division and you must complete the application and return it to your local Family Support Division (FSD) office before the due date.
+If deemed eligible, you will receive a letter from the Family Support Division (FSD) and you must complete the application and return it to your FSD office before the due date.

 For assistance with your application, please contact